wyldphyre/WpfSpinnerExamples/README.md

 # WpfSpinnerExamples

-Some simple examples of an animted "busy" spinner done with XAML and WPF.
+Some simple examples of an animated "busy" spinner done with XAML and WPF.